cetra3/etherpad-alfresco/README.md

 ![image](etherpad-alfresco.gif)

+## Compiling

+You will need:

+* Java 7 SDK or above

+* Maven or Gradle

+### Maven

+* Run `mvn package` from the `share` directory

+### Gradle

+* You will need Parashift's alfresco amp plugin from here: https://bitbucket.org/parashift/alfresco-amp-plugin

+* Run `gradle amp` from the `share` directory

 ## Installation

-* On somewhere which has the JDK and Gradle installed, run `gradle jar` from the `share` directory.

-* Copy `etherpad-integration-share.jar` from `share/build/libs/` into your Share's `WEB-INF/lib/` Directory
+* Deploy the amp using Alfresco MMT or copy the etherpad jar to the WEB-INF/lib/ directory of share

 * Update your `share-config-custom.xml` to include two new endpoints, `etherpad` and `etherpad-api`.  `etherpad` is for end users and `etherpad-api` is only for Share to update content from Alfresco and setup pads.